lrheault/polmeth2020/_pages/posters.md

 ---
-title: "Virtual Poster Sessions"
+title: "Posters"
 layout: single
-permalink: /postersessions/
+permalink: /posters/
 sidebar: false
 toc: true
 toc_icon: "cog"
 toc_label: "Online Posters"
 ---

+The complete list of posters that will be featured on our upcoming website.

 ## Faculty Posters